Weather Doesn't Dampen Graduationby Howard W. Hewitt

 Moore is an English major from Carmel, Indiana.
 The son of Mark (’79) and Ruth Moore, John served as President of Phi Gamma Delta.
 He is a Wabash College Honor Scholarship recipient and was inducted into the Wabash chapter of Phi Beta Kappa.

-Graduation Day activites began with a Baccalaureate service in the Chapel.
+Graduation Day activities began with a Baccalaureate service in the Chapel.
 Rev. John Van Nuys '83 gave the Baccalaureate address.
-Click here to see photos from the service.

 Honorary Degree Recipients